er-anubhav/Nirvan/README.md

-# Nirvan
+# Nirvansa

-Nirvan is an AI-powered civic issue resolution platform designed to restore citizen trust and modernize governance.
+Nirvana is an AI-powered civic issue resolution platform designed to restore citizen trust and modernize governance.
 By leveraging machine learning, real-time data, and multilingual interfaces, Nirvan makes complaint reporting transparent, efficient, and scalable across cities and agencies.

 ## 🚀 Features